facn2/Path18/README.md

 **[Web app](https://path18.herokuapp.com/) for informing young people of a variety of careers and paths** :mortar_board:

 ### Problem Statement:
-* Unexposure to variety of jobs and career paths for young people
+* Young people have little exposure to the variety of jobs and careers paths they could pursue.
-* Uncertainty around career prospects
+* Uncertainty around career prospects.
+* Little knowledge of the path to take to get a specific job.

 ### User Journey:
 As a user I can browse a variety of career paths and view detailed information about the ones that I am interested in.